massalabs/station/CONTRIBUTING.md

 ### Developer guide

-If you want to change the network to which Massa Station will connect and the DNS contract address you can change the file `int/config/config_network.yaml` and compile Massa Station again with `task build`.
+If you want to change the network to which Massa Station will connect you can change the file `int/config/config_network.yaml` and compile Massa Station again with `task build`.